-Administration will pay to the College the tuition fee of the veteran student and charges for books and supplies.
+For the veteran qualified to receive educational benefits under Public Law 16, the Veterans Administration will pay to the College the tuition fee of the veteran student and charges for books and supplies.
 The veteran will be directly responsible for payment to the College of the fee for residence, which can also be paid in monthly installments timed to coincide with his monthly subsistence checks.

 Veterans qualified to receive educational benefits under Public Law 550 will have to make suitable arrangements with the Treasurer's office for the payment of that part of their fees which is not covered by their veterans' benefits.
 Under Public Law 550, the Veterans Administration makes payments directly to the veteran at the rate of \$110 per month, if the veteran has no dependents; or at the rate of \$135 per month, if he has one dependent; or at the rate of \$160 per month, if he has more than one dependent.
-A veteran who contemplates registering at St. John's College under Public Law 550 should file his application with his local Veterans Administration Regional Office before coming to College, so that his program may be approved and benefits begin as of the day he registers at the College.
+A veteran who contemplates registering at St. John's College under Public Law 550 is urged to file his application with his local Veterans Administration Regional Office before coming to College, so that his program may be approved and benefits begin as of the day he registers at the College.
 The Regional Office will issue to him a Certificate for Education and Training which has to be presented to the College for the issuance of an Enrollment Certification.